|

 of a Trial Chamber, constituting contempt of the Tribunal pursuant to Rule 77

-".
+(A)(ii) of the Rules".
 He also considered that "according to

 the material supporting the Indictment, witness K32 has received death threats

-since his identity was made public
+since his identity was made public".

 Judge Agius ordered that